 Design

 We pulled data from two concurrently run studies (one in the UK and one in Australia).
-We utilised a phenomenological approach with a deductive biopsychosocial framework (Engel, 1977).
+We utilised a deductive biopsychosocial framework (Engel, 1977).
 This design shaped research processes, including creation of the interview guide and analysis, where we focused on biological, psychological and social aspects of the lived experience and their interrelations.

 Sample

 We included adults living with IBD and anxiety / depression and the healthcare professionals who care for patients with this co-morbidity (at least for 2 years).
 Purposive maximum variation sampling was used (Patton, 1990).
 The diverse characteristics of the sample were chosen to maximise variation in lived experience and were applied across the following patient participant variables that from the literature and clinical input are likely to influence this: age, sex, IBD duration and severity, having anxiety or depression or both (Burisch and Munkholm, 2015; Burisch et al., 2014; Mikocka-Walus et al., 2016a; Mikocka-Walus et al., 2016b).
-For health professionals, we sought diversity in terms of type of profession (to explore multidisciplinary views essential in the biopsychosocial approach to healthcare (Engel, 1977) and sex (Hall et al., 2011).
-Data were collected until data saturation was reached (Gentles et al., 2015: 1781).
+For health professionals, we sought diversity in terms of type of profession (to explore multidisciplinary views essential in the biopsychosocial approach to healthcare (Engel, 1977) and sex (Hall et al., 2011)).
+Data were collected until data saturation was reached (i.e. until no new themes were detected) (Gentles et al., 2015: 1781).
+A priori, it was expected that approximately 10 patients and 10 health professionals would be recruited into the study in each country.

 Recruitment